Innoviz, Ouster raise millions for self-driving lidar sensors

 Israeli startup Innoviz Technologies said on Tuesday it raised US$132 million, taking its total funding to US$214 million, surpassing the money raised by sector leaders Velodyne and Quanergy, each of which is valued at around US$2 billion.
 Innoviz did not provide a valuation figure.

-San Francisco-based Ouster, whose founders include a former Quanergy executive, said on Monday it raised US$60 million, boosting its total funding to US$87 million.
+San Francisco-based Ouster, whose founders include a former Quanergy executive, said on Monday it raised US$60 million, boosting its total funding to US$90 million.

 Innoviz and Ouster are competing in a crowded field of more than 50 lidar startups vying to supply vehicle manufacturers and their key suppliers with the sensors.